phoenixframework/phoenix/docs/controllers.md

 end
 ```

 We can also make use of the path helpers we learned about in the [Routing Guide](routing.html).
-It's useful to `alias` the helpers in `web/router.ex` in order to shorten the expression.

 ```elixir
 defmodule HelloPhoenix.PageController do